-Swanson often references the visual spectacle of her short statured body situated next to the tall body of her husband to question the dominant cultural bias toward a sameness of things, especially adult bodies.
-Compelled to remove their bodies from objectification, she resists representation by anthropomorphizing pairs of ready-made objects in TOGETHER together, Display, and Street Clocks, to symbolize a relationship and examine the impulse to scrutinize conspicuous height differences.
+Swanson often references the visual spectacle of her short statured body situated next to the tall statured body of her husband to question the dominant cultural bias toward a sameness of things, especially the size of adult bodies.
+Compelled to remove their bodies from objectification, she pairs ready-made objects with corresponding statures in TOGETHER together, Display, and Street Clocks, to embody a portrait of a relationship and examine the impulse to scrutinize conspicuous height differences.
 The safeguarding of agency and the appeal for privacy is embodied through her fantastical dwelling spaces, Homemade Bull and Chibi House, which provide refuge to read critical theory in pursuit of intellectual liberation.

 Swanson was a National Endowment for the Arts John Renna Scholar in 2008-2010, Jacob K. Javits Fellow in 2010-2011, and received a Wynn Newhouse Award from the Samuel I. Newhouse Foundation in 2013.
 Her work is held in collection at the Jeju Museum of Contemporary Art in Jeju, South Korea.
 She lives and works in New York.

 Download: Curriculum vitae